catenarytransit/catenary-backend/src/birch/nearby_departures_data_structs_ideas.md

 if the number is exact, simply duplicate the start time until it is finished duplicating.

 ## final data structure output is still unclear

+### Code should be broken up into function blocks

+Needs flowchart.